mbdevpl/VaDoR/README.md

 To start Qt GUI, execute:

-    vador.exe
+    vador

 To run in text mode, execute:

-    vador.exe -cmd file.xml/txt
+    vador -cmd file.xml/txt

 In text mode, you have many more command line options.
 For example:

-    vador.exe -cmd -delay=200 problem3.xml -depthsort -purge
+    vador -cmd -delay=200 problem3.xml -depthsort -purge

 will solve problem3.xml using greedy depth-first search, with purging of useless results in runtime.

 For details of all available options, and other examples, please run:

-    vador.exe -help
+    vador -help

 Notes
 -----

-This file is in Markdown, paste it here: `http://daringfireball.net/projects/markdown/dingus` if you cannot see formatting and this file is not very readible for you.
+This file is in Markdown, paste it here: `http://daringfireball.net/projects/markdown/dingus` if you cannot see formatting and this file is not very readable for you.